xixixao/malice/malice_language_specification.md

 ### Types

-MAlice is statically typed, currently with two types: "number" and "letter".
+MAlice is statically typed, with two types: **number** and **letter**.

-number is a 32-bit two's complement integer. letter is an 8-bit ASCII code.
+- **number** is represented as a 32-bit two's complement integer.
+- **letter** is represented as an 8-bit ASCII code.

 ### Operations

+Operations take one or two arguments (either literal values or variable names) and return a new value.

-Operations defined for numbers are:
+Operations defined for **number**s are:

   - addition
   - subtraction
   - multiplication
   - division
   - modulo
-  - bitwise not
+  - bitwise not (single argument)
   - bitwise or
   - bitwise and
   - bitwise xor

-These have familiar, C-like syntax.
+These have familiar, C-like syntax and semantics.

-Using a value of type "letter" with these operations results in a semantic error.
+Using a value of type **letter** with these operations results in a semantic error.

 ### Variables